U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/Information Gathering/01 - Passive Fingerprinting/OSINT/Organization Information Gathering/Website Reconnaissance/01 - Gathering URLs/Encyclopedia Scraper.md

 List of fast food restaurant in <country_name>
 List of restaurant chains in <country_name>

-List of Internet service providers in <country_name>
+List of internet service providers in <country_name>
+List of <country_name> telephone companies Telecommunications in <country_name>
+VPS Providers
+Web Hosting Providers
+Data Centers

 Computer companies of <country_name>
 List of computer system manufacturers
 List of computer hardware manufacturers